How to Prepare for the AZ-303 Exam?

 Availability Zones: You can place the databases in availability zones so the data is replicated across data centers in a region.
 Although the data is immune to data center-specific failures, you may observe network latency (due to distance between data centers) as transactions are committed across availability zones.

 This brings us to the end of the AZ-303 Microsoft Azure Architect Technologies Study Guide

 What do you think?
 Let me know in the comments section if I have missed out on anything.
 Also, I love to hear from you about how your preparation is going on!

-In case you are looking for other Azure certification exams, check out the Azure study guide for those exams.
+In case you are preparing for other Azure certification exams, check out the Azure study guide for those exams.